MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/repair-linux-vm-using-ALAR.md

 ### Serialconsole

-This action corrects an incorrect or malformed serial console configuration for GRUB or the Linux kernel.
-We recommend that you run this action in the following cases
+This action corrects the incorrect or malformed serial console configuration of GRUB or the Linux kernel.
+We recommend that you run this action in the following cases:

-- No GRUB menu is displayed at VM startup
+- No GRUB menu is displayed at VM startup.
-- No operating system related information is written to the serial console
+- No operating system related information is written to the serial console.

 ## How to use ALAR